Hallelujah78/driverTheory/README.md

-Frontend and backend built as part of John Smilga's MERN stack course on Udemy.
+Frontend and backend originally built as part of John Smilga's MERN stack course on Udemy.
+Massively changed at this point as I have taken what we built in the course and essentially used it as a base for my own application.
+Added new models, controllers, and routes on the backend.
+Added new pages and components and completely gutted and repurposed routes, appContext, actions and reducer functionality.

 I have added: